SteelCompendium/data-bestiary-md/Ankheg.md

 Trigger: A creature damages the ankheg

+Effect: The ankheg shifts up to 3 squares.

 **Acid Breath (2d10 + 3)**

 |                                |                                   |
 | :----------------------------- | :-------------------------------- |
 | Keywords: Area, Weapon         | Type: Villain Action 1            |
 | Distance: 10 x 1 line within 1 | Target: Each creature in the line |

+Effect: The ground within the area is covered in a puddle of acid that lasts until the end of the encounter.
+A creature who enters the area for the first time in a round or starts their turn there takes 2 acid damage.

 **Sinkhole**